Concussion is an injury to your brain that can occur after a minor head injury.

 Not everyone with post-concussion syndrome will have all of the symptoms mentioned above.

-In general, for most people, symptoms of post-concussion syndrome only last for up to a few weeks.
+In general, for most people, symptoms of PCS only last for up to a few weeks.
 But for some people, the symptoms last longer and can last for three to six months or (rarely) a year or more.

 What causes post-concussion syndrome?

-The exact reason why some people develop post-concussion syndrome after a blow to the head is not clear.
+The exact reason why some people develop PCS after a blow to the head is not clear.
 There seems to be no correlation with the severity of the head injury.

 A number of different theories have been put forward.
 One theory is that it is caused by tiny areas of bruising or other damage to the nerve cells in the brain, caused by the initial head injury.
 Another is that the head injury causes an imbalance of chemicals in the brain that leads to the symptoms.